orb-lang/espalier/doc/md/espalier/grammar.md

 case of taking a sketch and painting a picture\.

 Many difficult aspects of this algorithm are found directly in the source material upon which this is based\.
-Don Phillipe has my thanks, and my fervent hope that he enjoys what follows\.
+Doña Phillipe has my thanks, and my fervent hope that 'he' enjoys what follows\.

 ## Parameters of the Grammar Function